-Alocasia Frydek is also known as the green velvet Alocasia or Alocasia micholitziana ‘Frydek’ is a variety from the alocasia series popular for its velvety green arrow-shaped leaves and white veins.
+Alocasia Frydek is also known as the green velvet Alocasia or Alocasia micholitziana ‘Frydek’ is a variety of Alocasia prized for its velvety green, arrow-shaped leaves with their white veins.

-The Alocasia Frydek can be quite challenging to maintain at the beginning stages of its growth due to its fragile nature but as time goes on, it becomes easy to handle and the beautiful foliage it produces makes it worth all the stress.
+Alocasia frydek comes from the southeastern part of Asia.
+It can be quite challenging to maintain at the beginning stages of its growth due to its fragile nature but it becomes much easier to care for as it matures.

 Light